-Matching may be done either by matching the federal reimbursement of debt service up front (by, for example, reducing the borrowing requirements through a direct pay-as-you-go contribution toward project costs) or on a payment-by-payment basis.
-In the former case, the state match may be provided as an in-kind match or with toll credits consisting of toll revenues utilized for capital expenditures.
-In the latter case, the state provides its matching contribution on a nominal, current-year basis, with each debt service payment matched at the proper pro rata share.
+Matching may be done either by matching up-front payments toward project costs or matching payments toward debt service on a payment-by-payment basis.
+A state match may be provided as an in-kind match or with toll credits consisting of toll revenues utilized for capital expenditures.